learnbyexample/Command-line-text-processing/gnu_grep.md

 #### <a name="basic-vs-extended-regular-expressions"></a>Basic vs Extended Regular Expressions

-By default, the pattern passed to `grep` is treated as Basic Regular Expressions(BRE), which can be overridden using options like `-E` for ERE and `-P` for Perl Compatible Regular Expression(PCRE)
+By default, the pattern passed to `grep` is treated as Basic Regular Expressions(BRE), which can be overridden using options like `-E` for ERE and `-P` for Perl Compatible Regular Expression(PCRE).
 Paraphrasing from `info grep`

 >In Basic Regular Expressions the meta-characters `? + { | ( )` lose their special meaning, instead use the backslashed versions `\? \+ \{ \| \( \)`